ntanmayee/ntanmayee.github.io/_posts/2016-01-23-personalised-hotel-recommendations.markdown

 author: tanmayee
 ---

 My friends - Amit Gupta and Madhumathi K - and I, attempted the Expedia Hotel Recommendations challenge as part of the project for the Machine Learning course.
-Details about the competetion can be found [here.](https://www.kaggle.com/c/expedia-hotel-recommendations)
+Details about the competetion can be found [here.](https://www.kaggle.com/c/expedia-hotel-recommendations) <!--more-->

 The popular solution that was all over the forums was the method of counting the number of times a particular combination of attributes occured in the dataset.
 We arrived the exact same approach after experimenting with Bayesian Networks.

 I'm planning to write a blog post explaining our approach in detail.
 It's coming soon!